 Once the macrophages interact with PAMPs, they release cytokines (IL-1, TNFα, IL-8) that recruit and activate neutrophils and other leukocytes.
 Other cytokines that are released enhance microbial activities of phagocytes (interferon γ) and stimulate natural killer (IL-15) and Th1 cell mediated immune responses (IL-12, IL-18).

-Pattern-recognition receptors that recognize PAMPs are Mannan-binding lectin, mannose receptor and toll-like receptors-there are at least ten mammalian toll-like receptors.
-They are on cell surfaces and once stimulated, these receptors lead to activation of cell signaling pathaways that results in induction of inflammatory and immune response genes with subsequent elaboration of cytokines.
+Pattern-recognition receptors that recognize PAMPs are mannan-binding lectin, mannose receptor, and toll-like receptors.
+There are at least ten mammalian toll-like receptors.
+They are present on cell surfaces and once stimulated, these receptors lead to activation of cell signaling pathways that results in induction of inflammatory and immune response genes with subsequent elaboration of cytokines.

 Interaction with the acquired immune system

 Pattern recognition receptors on antigen-presenting cells of the innate immune system bind pathogens, which are endocytosed.
 The phagocytized pathogen can then be processed and presented to T cells in the context of MHC class II molecules.

 Furthermore, binding of PAMPs to toll-like receptors signals the APC to upregulate CD80 (B7-1)/CD86 (B7-2) costimulatory molecules on the surface of the APC.
 Only when the APC presents both class II molecules with antigen to the T cell receptor and CD80 (B7-1) or CD86 (B7-2) to CD28 on the T cell can the T cell be activated resulting in stimulation of the acquired immune system.